CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

     ![Adaptive Application Control2](../Images/adaptive-application-control-new.png)

     >**Note:** First-time users will not get any group information under the Group Name section.
-It is because Security Center needs at least two weeks of data to define the unique recommendations per group of machines.
+It is because Microsoft Defender  for Cloud needs at least two weeks of data to define the unique recommendations per group of machines.

 ### Exercise 3: File Integrity Monitoring